ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 --
 yall better not be hiding some frittatas up your sleeves because oh boy i'm tellin ya ain't nobody got enough frittatas in them ol' stomachs
 --
+you can't beat me i have pneumonia
+--